typicode/hotel/README.md

 ![](https://i.imgur.com/eDLgWMj.png)

-__IMPORTANT `v0.8.0` breaking change: `.localhost` is now the new default domain and replaces `.dev` domains (see https://ma.ttias.be/chrome-force-dev-domains-https-via-preloaded-hsts/).
-Please be sure to remove `"tld": "dev"` from your `~/.hotel/conf.json` file, run `hotel stop && hotel start` and refresh your network settings.__

 _Tip: if you don't enable local domains, hotel can still be used as a **catalog of local servers**._

 Hotel works great on any OS (OS X, Linux, Windows) and with __all servers :heart:__